 Now silo-lovers will scoff at this suggestion, claiming that employee X could never learn the skills of employee Y because of blah blah blah.
 They’ll also argue that nobody will ever be allowed to go on vacation in a non-silo model.
 Well the answer to that is — Google, Facebook and all the other tech companies we admire, who cross-train merrily and vacation frequently.

 If you create small, product-driven teams with a specific actual customer goal, you’ll be amazed how stuff gets done andquality improves.
 The cross-pollination of knowledge is a by-product of the increased morale and motivation of the group.
 Seriously, try it out — and if it doesn’t work, you can always go back.

-Your cloud skills suck — start with the training
+Your cloud skills suck — start with the cloud training

 Ignorance breeds strong opinions.
 People with the poorest understanding of a topic often have the most extreme views.
 The cloud is no different.
 I’ve seen over and over how IT staff can overestimate their knowledge of cloud technologies, and then express the loudest anti-cloud objections.

 I used to tackle this head-on, but it becomes an exhausting and fruitless exercise as people dig in their heels to avoid being wrong.
 You can skip this pain by identifying the problem actors ahead of time, pulling them aside, and charging them with the responsibility of being the key expert in Google Big Query, Amazon Redshift, Azure IoT or whatever.